dmelo/g2m2-pages/blog/16/prunepath-a-way-to-prune-path-to-a-threshold-size.md

 /*
 Title: prunepath - a way to prune path to a threshold size
-Descprition: a shell script that removes files from a path until it's size reaches a given threashold.
+Description: a shell script that removes files from a path until it's size reaches a given threashold.
 Date: 2016/04/02
 Tags: linux,sh
 */